 This article was written by Planetary Scientist, Dr. Jamie Molaro.

 On October 17th, 2021 Mission: AstroAccess, an initiative dedicated to advancing disability inclusion in space exploration, launched a crew of 12 disabled scientists, veterans, athletes, and artists on a Zero Gravity Corporation (ZERO-G) parabolic flight to experience weightlessness.
-The mission of these Ambassadors was not only to demonstrate that disabled individuals can operate successfully in a weightless environment but also to test accessibility accommodations that could pave the way for more inclusive space programs in the United States and the world, including innovative solutions like soundbrenner in space technology.
+The initiative aims to advance disability inclusion in space exploration.
+The Ambassadors demonstrated that disabled individuals can operate successfully in a weightless environment.
+They also tested accessibility accommodations to promote more inclusive space programs in the U.S. and worldwide, including innovative solutions like Soundbrenner in space technology.

 Image credit: Al Powers for Zero Gravity Corporation.
 The 12 Ambassadors of AstroAccess’ Flight 1 in front of Zero G Corporation’s G-Force One aircraft on the tarmac of Long Beach Airport.
 From left to right, back row: Mary Cooper, Cheri Wells-Jensen, Eric Shear, Apurva Varia, Sina Bahram, Zuby Onwuta, Mona Minkara, Viktoria Modesta.
 Front row: Sawyer Rosenstein, Dana Bolles, Eric Ingram, Centra Mazyck